-They are generally a fraction of the cost of new ones.
+They are generally a fraction of the cost of new ones, even the brand names.

 They will usually come with an old prescription lens in them.
 This will require changing to your own prescription or plain glass if a prescription is not required.
 The cost of putting in your prescription lenses is not expensive.
 (Generally around the 30 to 50 euros/dollars/pounds, depending on service and country.)

 It’s actually really easy to change lenses.
 First check with your local optician to see if they will do it.
 If not, there are a number of optician services online that offer to put new lenses into old glasses.
-(At first glance – Glasses Direct (UK), My Eye Wear 2 Go (USA), Optically (Australia) and more).
-Once found, simply send/take in your vintage eyeglasses in, with your prescription.
+(At first glance on google – Peep Eyewear (UK), Eyelgasses.com (USA), Optically (Australia) and more).
+Once found, simply send/take in your vintage eyeglasses as well as your prescription.
 They will return as a pair you can wear.